-We do not need to define ‘tennis’ in order to knock a ball back and forth over a net, but we do discover that games have rules, and that two men with gloves punching one another in a ring for twelve rounds (or less) is not ‘tennis’.
-Rules define what constitutes playing a particular game, or not.
+We do not need to define ‘tennis’ in order to knock a ball back and forth over a net, but we do discover that games have rules and that two men with gloves punching one another in a ring for twelve rounds (or less) are not playing ‘tennis.’
+Rules define what constitutes playing a particular game or not.
 Detaching words from their content (as in Orwellian Newspeak) may concoct such an alchemy of self-referential validation that those who wield the terms can arrange never to be wrong.

-We have seen such grotesque perversions in the use of the vocabulary of morals, democracy and responsibility by Nazis, Soviet rulers and American imperialists.
-The Stalinist coinage ‘People’s Democracy’, like the Nazi term ‘People’s Court’, is risible where it is not nauseating.
-Stigmatising the free speech lobby with derogatory labels and associations like “right wing” is an attempt to smear real progressives who would rather debate disagreements than render them illegal or shut them down through preemptive smear campaigns or intimidation.
+We have seen such grotesque perversions in the use of the vocabulary of morals, democracy, and responsibility by Nazis, Soviet rulers, and American imperialists.
+The Stalinist coinage ‘People’s Democracy,’ like the Nazi term ‘People’s Court, is risible where it is not nauseating.
+Stigmatizing the free speech lobby with derogatory labels and associations like “right-wing” is an attempt to smear real progressives who would rather debate disagreements than render them illegal or shut them down through preemptive smear campaigns or intimidation.

-Society has always progressed not from smug elitism or complacency with our current knowledge, but through the ongoing process of ‘testing’ our beliefs against the merits of competing ones.
-Those who cling to cherished beliefs in fearful defensiveness exhibit little confidence that they are able defend their ‘superior’ views.
-Yet, the only reason we have for confidence in our beliefs, when we do possess it, is that they have emerged victorious from the tussle with rival opinions.
+Society has always progressed not from smug elitism or complacency with our current knowledge but through the ongoing process of ‘testing’ our beliefs against the merits of competing ones.
+Those who cling to cherished beliefs in fearful defensiveness exhibit little confidence that they are able to defend their ‘superior’ views.
+Yet, the only reason we have confidence in our beliefs when we do possess them is that they have emerged victorious from the tussle with rival opinions.

 Tolerant progressives should allow all manner of persuasion to express disagreement with another viewpoint.
-Literature, speech, satire, music and art – all are legitimate ways to express disapproval of beliefs or practices that we find morally repugnant or intellectually bankrupt.
+Literature, speech, satire, music, and art – are all legitimate ways to express disapproval of beliefs or practices that we find morally repugnant or intellectually bankrupt.
 By contrast, “intolerance” means rejection of the other’s fundamental right to self-expression and unwillingness to withstand their dissent.
 Intolerant individuals or groups dictate how others must live and demand that others prostrate themselves before orthodox beliefs.
-In many instances intolerant community leaders deny to other members of their own communities the basic rights that they demand for themselves vis-à-vis the liberal state.
+In many instances, intolerant community leaders deny other members of their own communities the basic rights that they demand themselves vis-à-vis the liberal state.